Vartolomeijanine/GameStoreAppFinal/README.md

 Advanced Features:

-Advanced Sorting: Users can sort games by popularity, price, or release date.
+Advanced Sorting: Users can sort games by price and name.
 Combined Filtering: Filter options on multiple parameters simultaneously.
 Order History: Users can view details of past orders.
 Discount System: Administrators can set up promotional campaigns for games.